 Stocks To Watch

 As this story unravels, in addition to Globalstar, other companies that could see an impact include the previously mentioned Amazon, AT&T and Apple as well as Alphabet Inc. (NASDAQ:GOOGC) and Microsoft Corp.
-(NASDAQ:MSFTC), both of which have expressed strong reservations about TLPS.
+(NASDAQ:MSFTA), both of which have expressed strong reservations about TLPS.

 Microsoft has filed an application for Special Temporary Authority (STA) to conduct testing to determine the efficacy of TLPS and whether it will interfere with everything from Bluetooth hearing aids to general adjacent Wi-Fi transmissions.